 Investing Career Path in Private Equity

-With more independence, senior associates often handle deals entirely on their own, from start to finish.
+With more independence, senior associates handle deals entirely on their own, from start to finish.
 Senior associates also have the responsibility of generating new business.

 Vice President (VP)